sveawebpay/php-integration/README.md

 ...
 ```

-See 4.7 and 4.8 in the WebPayItem class documentation below for for more information on how to specify customer identity items
+See [4.7] (https://github.com/sveawebpay/php-integration/tree/develop#47-webpayitemindividualcustomer)and 4.8 in the WebPayItem class documentation below for for more information on how to specify customer identity items
-TODO link

 [<< To index](https://github.com/sveawebpay/php-integration/tree/develop#index)
 ### 3.4 Additional order attributes